What Is Malware and How to Protect Against it?

 If you suspect infection

-Malware has already infected your system, or you strongly believe that it has?
+Has malware already infected your system, or do you strongly believe this to be the case?
 Don't waste any time.
 Luckily, there are many programs that are dedicated to finding, identifying, and neutralizing malware.
 Here, we'll show you how to remove malware step-by-step.

 The best protection: Prevention